mortimer-lab/mortimer-lab.github.io/_pages/handbook.md

 We also aim to train scientists who work both independently and collaboratively to study the impact of pathogen ecology and evolution on public health using microbial genomic data.
 Trainees are encouraged to devise projects aligned with their career goals and establish collaborations both inside and outside the lab.

+## University Policies

+All lab members are expected to adhere to University of Georgia and University System of Georgia policies, including, but not limited to, the [Code of Conduct](https://conduct.uga.edu/code-of-conduct/), the [Academic Honesty Policy](https://honesty.uga.edu/academic-honesty-policy/), and the [USG Ethics Policy](https://www.usg.edu/audit/compliance/ethics_policy).

 ## Diversity, equity, and inclusion

 In the Mortimer Lab, we are committed to fostering a diverse scientific workforce through our research, mentorship, and teaching activities within the lab, across the university, and in the community.
 Lab members agree to the following actions: